Saccharoturris monocingulata

 Saccharoturris monocingulata is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell attains 6.8 mm.

-(Original description) This species differs from Glyphoturris diminuta by having one more rib (nine in all) and in having the basal cingulum obsolete so that the prominence of the posterior nearly peripheral angulation though not enlarged is much more apparent.
+(Original description) This species differs from Glyphoturris diminuta by having one more rib (nine in all) and in having the basal cingulum obsolete, so that the prominence of the posterior nearly peripheral angulation though not enlarged is much more apparent.
 This is shown in the figure.
-Another specimen shows a further modification, in which the number of primary spirals is diminished, and those that are left are less prominent, thus making the whorls appear more rounded.
+Another specimen shows a further modification, in which the number of primary spirals is diminished, and the remaining ones are less prominent, thus making the whorls appear more rounded.
 Both of the specimens figured are not quite adult, and hence do not show the aperture fully formed.